Keemat – They Are Back: Synopsis

 Dev and Ajay are brothers, thieves and con men by profession.
 Sharmili is also a thief who meets Dev and Ajay in a pub, steals their wallets and runs away.
 Some goons attack her on the way, but Dev and Ajay rescue her.
-Sharmili is impressed with Dev's fighting skill and believes he is a good human being, so she falls in love with him.
+Sharmili is impressed with Dev's fighting skills and believes he is a good human being, so she falls in love with him.
 Then, Dev and Ajay accidentally kill a young man named Mohan Tripathi.
 This weighs heavily on their minds, so they find the address of the deceased and travel to his village called Badlapur.
 They learn that Mohan went to Mumbai to pursue his studies and become a doctor.
 They meet Mohan's father, Dinanath Tripathi, his mother, Sulakshana, a sister, and Mohan's wife, but are unable to tell them the sad news.
 So they lie and tell the Tripathis that Mohan is alive, and they are his friends.
 They decide to stay to assist the Tripathis.
 In this village Ajay meets Mansi, a village girl, and they fall in love.
 Sharmili then arrives in Badlapur seeking Dev.
 Dev also starts loving Sharmili.

 Dev and Ajay learn that this village is being terrorized by a tyrannical land-owner named Bhanu Pratap Singh and his men.
 Bhanu Pratap wants to seize the lands of the poor villagers at any cost, so that he can start building on it.
 With the course of the story it is revealed that Bhanu Pratap brutally killed his honest elder brother as well as the original land-owner of this village Thakur Suraj Pratap Singh and his wife to seize all the "zamindari" in the past.
 Dev and Ajay start opposing Bhanu Pratap and his men.
 Meanwhile, Mohan's wife who is pregnant with Mohan's child, had died during her labour pain because there is no hospital at that village, and the doctor from the other village came late.
 That time Dev and Ajay reveal the truth of Mohan's death in front of everyone and also confess that they were responsible for his accidental death.
 Then Dinanath drives them away from the village but they stay there and save the villagers from Bhanu Pratap's torture.